-- There will be formal lectures but they will be followed as much as possible by practical (simple) examples. - Emphasis will be given to practice. - If possible we shall try to transform your questions into cases of general interest.
+- There will be formal lectures but they will be followed as much as possible by practical (simple) examples. - Emphasis will be put on the practice. - If possible we shall try to transform your questions into cases of general interest.

 A possible problem